All the best January sales to snap up this New Year

 Follow live: The best January sales deals to shop now

-If you’ve got some Christmas money you just can’t wait to spend and are currently nursing a New Year’s Day hangover and need some welcome distraction, this may just be it.
-So, whether you’re after a new bedside table to house all your new goodies, a weighted blanket to soothe yourself into a new year, or some new workout gear for your fitness goals, it’s worth taking a peek at some of best deals on offer.
+If you’ve got some Christmas money you just can’t wait to spend, or are currently nursing a New Year’s Day hangover and need a welcome distraction, this may just be it.
+So, whether you’re after a new bedside table to house all your new goodies, a weighted blanket to soothe yourself into a new year, or some new workout gear to smash your fitness goals, it’s worth taking a peek at some of best deals on offer.

 As always, we’re on hand to find you the hottest offers as they drop, so read on for everything you need to know about this year’s event and to how shop the best offers in the January sales.